 Use a piece of ABS/Nylon to "fish" the remaning PLAI first heard of this trick from fluxline : "to fish out the remaining PLA I mucked about inside the brass with a piece of ABS filament, the PLA stuck well without melting the ABS".

 By letting the temperature go down a bit after heating seriously, it's easier to remove all the PLA at once compared to the hex screwdriver trick.

 Now I have switched to a piece of trimming line (Nylon).
-It is much better for me because it melts at higher temperature and does not become too soft even at 230°, so you can go fishing longer in the nozzle from above without the risk of leaving some ABS in the middle of your PLA (which really is nasty to fix afterwards).
+It is much better for me because it melts at higher temperature and does not become too soft even at 230°, so you can go fishing longer in the nozzle from above without the risk of leaving some ABS in the middle of your PLA (which is more annoying to get rid of afterwards).